 Commencement

-To start the program you must provide proof that you've completed a Bachelor of Nursing or Midwifery degree.
+To start your graduate program, you must provide evidence of completion of either a Diploma of Nursing (EN), Bachelor of Nursing (RN) or Midwifery degree.

-• provide evidence of Vaccination for Preventable Diseases (VPD)
+- evidence of Vaccination for Preventable Diseases (VPD) and Tuberculosis (TB) Risk Assessment

 Options after the program